mkaybug/Startup260/notes.md

 34. What will the following code using Promises output when executed?

-> Call this function after three seconds
+> Constant that calls a function.
+Takes two parametersand uses arrow syntax.
+Call this function after three seconds.
+Do you think he used the same example from the slides?
+Paste that example in.